 WHO is working with clinicians and scientists to gather and share scientific evidence to better understand the virus and the disease it causes, and to determine outbreak response priorities, treatment strategies, and clinical management approaches.
-WHO is working with affected countries and international technical partners and networks to coordinate the global health response, including providing updated information on the situation, conducting risk assessments and joint investigations with national authorities, convening scientific meetings, and developing guidance and training for health authorities and technical health agencies on interim surveillance recommendations, laboratory testing of cases, infection prevention and control, and clinical management.
+WHO is also working with affected countries and international partners to coordinate the global health response, including providing updated information, conducting risk assessments and joint investigations with national authorities, convening scientific meetings, and developing technical guidance and training on surveillance, laboratory testing, infection prevention and control, and clinical management.

 WHO encourages all Member States to enhance their surveillance for severe acute respiratory infections (SARI) and to carefully review any unusual patterns of SARI or cases of pneumonia.
 Cases should be isolated as soon as possible, and close contacts should be identified and monitored.

 WHO urges Member States to notify or verify to WHO any probable or confirmed case of infection with MERS‐CoV.

 WHO also urges Member States to stay abreast of the evolution of the disease and modify their interventions according to current risk.
 WHO guidance is available at the following links.